Spinal stenosis fundamentals

 What are treatment options for spinal stenosis?

-If the above treatment options do not ease the pain and your ability to engage in everyday activities is inhibited, you may consider spine surgery.
+If the above treatment options do not ease the pain and your ability to engage in everyday activities is inhibited, you should consider spine surgery.

 The goal of spinal stenosis surgery is to permanently decompress the spinal canal.